„Tradition is not about preserving ashes, but about passing on fire“.

 Today, Goebel is active in more than 60 countries and supports more than 2,000 specialist retailers internationally.
 The collection consists of around 2,000 decorative and functional products, almost all of which feature works by living or classic artists.
 The spectrum ranges from classics such as Monet or Van Gogh to modern Pop Art artists such as Britto, Rizzi, Fazzino or Billy the Artist, who find their interpretation on a variety of products.
 The range includes key rings, high-quality Fine Bone China coffee mugs, bags and umbrellas.
 Art lovers are particularly interested in limited editions and sculptures, which are mainly sold in galleries.
 The popular Rosina Wachtmeister cats with their typical faces, the adorable Goebel Christmas angels and the Easter bunnies, whose origins go back to the 1950s, round off the portfolio.

-Like Kaiser Porzellan in Bad Staffelstein, Goebel has been part of the PM Kapital Group since 2010 and employs around 80 people here in Germany, mainly in Bad Staffelstein, but also in the factory outlets in Rödental and Selb.
+Like Kaiser Porzellan in Bad Staffelstein, Goebel has been part of the PM Kapital Group since 2010 and employs around 80 people here in Germany, mainly in Bad Staffelstein, inclusive in the Goebel factory outlet her in Bad Staffelstein.

 Activities all over the World